 - Ribose (a sugar that doesn’t trigger insulin) & Creatine are substances that easily feed your mitochondria without requiring any energy.

-- Curcumin helps decrease inflammation and cleans out mitochondria.
+- Curcumin helps decrease inflammation and “cleans toxins out” of your mitochondria.

 - Antioxidants, such as those in green tea extract (EGCG), resveratrol, curcumin, broccoli extract (sulforaphane), and others, are known to support a protein called NRF2 which helps increase antioxidants in the body, gets rid of excess oxidative stress and allows cells to function well again2.
 You can get these by eating red/blue/purple berries and grapes, chocolate, onions, kale, broccoli, apples, celery, and herbs like thyme and parsley as well as by drinking green, white or black tea.